fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 HelmRelease.

 The secret defined in the `spec.kubeConfig.secretRef` must exist in the same namespace as the HelmRelease.
-On every reconciliation, the KubeConfig bytes will be loaded from the `values` key of the secret's data, and the secret can thus be regularly updated if cluster-access-tokens have to rotate due to expiration.
+On every reconciliation, the KubeConfig bytes will be loaded from the `value`  or `value.yaml` key of the secret's data, and the secret can thus be regularly updated if cluster-access-tokens have to rotate due to expiration.